pretix/pretix-docs/docs/tutorial/event.md

 ![Screenshot of page titled "Create new Event–Step 3", showing an infobox saying 'Please make sure to review all settings extensively.
 You will probably still need to change some settings manually, e.g. date and time settings and texts that contain the event name' and the option to import settings from a previously created event.](../assets/screens/event/create-event3.png "Create new event step 3 screenshot" )

-You are then asked if you want to copy information from a previously created event.
+We are then asked if we want to copy information from a previously created event.
-This step can save you a lot of work from your second event onwards.
+This step can save us a lot of work from our second event onwards.
-But since this is the first event you're organizing using pretix, simply leave the default (_"Do not copy"_) and click :btn:Continue:
+But since this is the first event we're organizing using pretix, we will simply leave the default (_"Do not copy"_) and click :btn:Continue:

 ![Screenshot of page titled "Congratulations!
 You just created an event!", showing options for creating ticket types and enabling a few basic features for the event.
 Not pictured: setting up payment options and providing contact information.](../assets/screens/event/create-event4.png "Create new event step 4 screenshot" )

-The next page congratulates you on creating your event.
+The next page congratulates us on creating our event.
-It also gives you a quick overview for products and basic settings for the event.
+It also gives us a quick overview for products and basic settings for the event.
 We will take a closer look at products (tickets, gift cards, etc.) in the next section of this tutorial.

-Fill out the contact address and imprint URL in the "getting in touch with you" section near the bottom of the page.
+We will fill out the contact address and imprint URL in the "getting in touch with you" section near the bottom of the page.
-Provide a general email address at which your customers can contact you in the "contact address" field.
+We will provide a general email address at which our customers can contact us in the "contact address" field.
-Provide a URL to legal imprint information for your organization in the "imprint URL" field.
+We will provide a URL to legal imprint information for our organization in the "imprint URL" field.
-These two pieces of information are mandatory for your ticket shop to go live.
+These two pieces of information are mandatory for our ticket shop to go live.

-Once you click :btn:Save: at the bottom of the page, you will be taken to an overview of the event, which gives you its name, the timeline of tickets sales and presale, the status of your ticket shop (most likely in test mode by this point).
+Once we click :btn:Save: at the bottom of the page, we are taken to an overview of the event, which gives us its name, the timeline of tickets sales and presale, and the status of our ticket shop (most likely in test mode by this point).

 ## Dashboard

-Now that you have created your event, you have access to all possible options for the event.
+Now that we have created our event, we have access to all possible options for the event.
-You can visit the dashboard for your event by clicking the :btn:pretix.eu: button in the top left and then selecting the event you just created in the list titled "your upcoming events".
+We can visit the dashboard for our event by clicking the :btn:pretix.eu: button in the top left and then selecting the event we just created in the list titled "your upcoming events".
-The dashboard for your event gives you an overview of the event's basic information and status.
+The dashboard for our event gives us an overview of the event's basic information and status.
-It allows you to leave an internal comment for yourself and your team and it logs recent changes.
+It allows us to leave an internal comment for ourselves and our team and it logs recent changes.

 ![Screenshot of dashboard for a demo event titled Example Conference, showing the title, buttons for sharing the event, the timeline, an overview of orders, payments and tickets left, as well as a field for internal comments.
 Not pictured: event logs for recent changes.](../assets/screens/event/event-dashboard.png "Event dashboard screenshot")